martincartledge/martins-blog-deprecated-/content/blog/learning-go-week-5/index.md

 }
 ```

-This example is identical to the previous; however, the change to note here is what is happening inside of the `speak` method.
+This example is identical to the previous; however, the change to note here is what is happening inside of the `start` method.

 - we see that we still have a _receiver type_ of `toyota` with a _receiver value_ `t`
 - if we take a look at the `toyota` type, we see that it has three _field names_: `model`, `color`, and `year`
 - inside of `func` `main` we are creating a new variable named `t`
 - using a [composite literal](https://golang.org/ref/spec#Composite_literals), we assign the variable `t` to be of type `toyota` and assign the values `tacoma`, `white`, and `2020` to their respective _field names_
-- this is where the magic happens: using dot notation, we call the `speak` method from `t`
+- this is where the magic happens: using dot notation, we call the `start` method from `t`
-- because `t` is of type `toyota` it has access to the `speak` method
+- because `t` is of type `toyota` it has access to the `start` method
-- inside of `speak` we are again using dot notation to print out the values of the fields found in `toyota`
+- inside of `start` we are again using dot notation to print out the values of the fields found in `toyota`

 ## Interfaces